Bopol Mansiamina: Recent years

 By 1996, Bopol was living in the United States.
 Georges Collinet reported on an edition of his radio program Afropop Worldwide devoted to Les Quatre Etoiles, "After more than ten years living in France, Bopol and Nyboma have now come to the US, looking for a new base, because they say that in America, business is business, while in France, people are always looking at the color of your skin."
 Collinet continued, translating from his interview in French with Bopol for the program, "Bopol says, if there were good studios in Zaire I would prefer to work there, because there I have lots of inspiration -- you can see what people are doing.
 We compose our songs by observing people around us.
 In Europe it's very difficult; you have a different life."

 Between 2000 and 2010, Bopol recorded and toured with other artists, notably Samba Mapangala's band, Virunga, and Ricardo Lemvo.

 Death

 Bopol died on 7 November 2021, at his home in Paris, of a stroke.

 Evaluations

-Bopol contributed to much of the best Congolese soukous music made during its 1980s and 90s heyday.
+Bopol contributed to much of the Congolese soukous music made during its 1980s and 90s.
 His best work may be that from the early 1980s.
 "Manuela" is recognized among his outstanding tracks.

 Much of his music is recognized as being highly danceable, although somewhat repetitive.
 Some of his songs - such as "Pitie, Je Veux La Reconciliation", "Samedi Soir", "Bety Bety" - were common staples on many 1980s dance floors around the world.

 On his solo recordings, he consistently surrounded himself with stellar musicians.
 The guitar interplay between Bopol and his frequent collaborator, Syran Mbenza, has been described as "legendary."